andrewferrier/fzf-z/README.md

 ### As a command

-*New*: this plugin repository also now includes `fzfz` as a standalone command (although it depends on the provided script `zlist.sh` also).
+*New*: this plugin repository also now includes `fzfz` as a standalone command (although it depends on the provided script `recentdirs.sh` also).
 You can run this as an alternative to using this as a plugin, and it will print the selected directory to stdout, which you can use to embed this in other tools.